gom9000/AMICO/README.md

 | A000H - BFFFH |  8KB | SYSTEM ROM
 | 8000H - 9FFFH |  8KB | I/O (devices 0..7 for 1KB each)
 | 0000H - 7FFFH | 32KB | RAM (banks 0..3 for 8KB each)

+### Address MAP Decoder
+#### RAM Address Decoder
+The address line A15=LOW selects all the 32KB RAM space, then no gate ports are needed.

+#### ROM Address Decoder
+The 8KB of system ROM can be accessed with the address lines A15=HIGH and A14=LOW.
+Then two gates (NAND) are needed to implements the logic, or a single demux (138 or 139).

+#### I/O Address Decoder
+To access to the 8 x 1KB I/O space, a demux (138) is needed, with address lines A13, A14, A15 selcting I/O devices 1 through 8, and the upper address lines set as: A13=A14=LOW and A15=HIGH.

 ### Read/Write Operations